-Founded by soprano and conductor Barbara Hannigan, Equilibrium focuses on singers who are finished with their training and in the first substantial phase of their professional career, with special attention to singers.
+Founded by soprano and conductor Barbara Hannigan, Equilibrium focuses on young musicians who are finished with their training and in the first substantial phase of their professional career, with special attention to singers.
 Equilibrium is suited for musicians who already have professional solo experience.

 My aim is to lead through example.

-For over a decade I given masterclasses internationally for singers, composers and instrumentalists for organisations including the Lucerne Festival, Juilliard School, University of Toronto, Melbourne Conservatory, Institute for the Living Voice, Gulbenkian Foundation Portugal, and IRCAM.
+For over a decade I have given masterclasses internationally for singers, composers and instrumentalists for organisations including the Lucerne Festival, Juilliard School, University of Toronto, Melbourne Conservatory, Institute for the Living Voice, Gulbenkian Foundation Portugal, and IRCAM.
 I greatly value teaching, but due to a busy and demanding performance schedule I have very little time to devote to this particular way of giving back to the younger generation.

 What I can do, is bring young artists into my performance realm, to invite them to share the stage with me, and to learn alongside me.

 We will be working as colleagues.
 I will lead, as music director of the projects, and will mentor the younger artists by providing professional guidance and advice.
 I will advise, consult and guide in pre- and post-rehearsal situations, but the stimulus for the discipline I am trying to instil should come from within the working environment.

 Equilibrium has high expectations: it fosters a culture in which awareness of the total musical picture is an absolute necessity, and not a rare exception.
 Equilibrium facilitates a channel of communication between singers and instrumentalists in both opera and concert repertoire.

 Equilibrium is for musicians who already have professional solo experience.
-It is not meant as a young artist training program right after graduating from conservatory or as a first step to gaining experience on stage.
-Being a part of the Equilibrium program means that you are at the level professional orchestras and organisations require when hiring soloists for their concerts and productions.
+It is not a young artist training program or a first step to gaining experience on stage.
+Singers chosen for Equilibrium will be of the level that professional orchestras and organisations require of soloists for their concerts and productions.